How do you get Lyme disease?

 How Do You Get Lyme Disease From the Environment?

-They don’t jump or fly but “quest”—waiting on blades of grass or low vegetation with their legs extended to grab onto a passing host.
-You’re more likely to be exposed when hiking, gardening, or walking through wooded areas, sitting on logs, stone walls, or leaf piles, and spending time outdoors when ticks are most active.
+Ticks don’t jump or fly but “quest”—waiting on blades of grass or low vegetation with their legs extended to grab onto a passing host.

-Lyme disease is also expanding geographically.
-Cases are now reported in states previously considered low-risk, including areas of the South, Midwest, and even parts of California.
 Climate change, shifting deer populations, and suburban development have all contributed to this spread.
 If you live in a region where Lyme “didn’t used to exist,” that may no longer be true.

 Understanding your environment helps you take targeted prevention steps.
-Lyme isn’t just a rural problem—suburban backyards can harbor significant tick populations
+Lyme isn’t just a rural problem—suburban backyards can harbor significant tick populations.

 Are Other Insects Involved?